UCSD-CCAL/onco_gps_paper_analysis/README.md

 [Watch](https://www.youtube.com/watch?v=Tph5BVYcbUA) how we're making the Onco-GPS Analysis easily accessible.

 ## The Onco-GPS Book of analysis
 Inside the `notebooks/` directory you'll find 10 notebooks, numbered 0 to 9.
-You can think of these notebooks as chapters in the Onco-GPS book of analysis, where notebook 0 ("0 Introduction and Overview.ipynb") is an introduction to the chapters to come.
-Just as you read a book moving from chapter 1, to chapter 2, and so on, you run the notebooks moving from notebook 1, to notebook 2, and so forth.
-Notebook 1 ("1 Downloading Data.ipynb") for example, populates the `data/` directory and prepares the datasets in the `data/` directory for use in the analyses of following chapters.
+Just like chapters in a book, each notebook builds off the previous notebook.
+So each notebook should be run one after another startting with 0 and ending with 9.

 <br><br>
 ## Reproduce the Onco-GPS paper analysis